ecolazy/ecolazy.github.io/blog/2023-07-29-vectorizing.md

 ---
 slug: vectorizing
-title: Vectorizing Midjourney Images for Laser Cutting
+title: From Images to Vector Art - Laser Cutting with Midjourney and AI Upscaling
 authors: ecolazy
 tags: [hello, docusaurus]
 ---

-# Vectorizing Midjourney Images for Laser Cutting
+# From Images to Vector Art: Laser Cutting with Midjourney and AI Upscaling
 ## Step 1: Generate image with Midjourney

 Prompt: peter pans london, black silhouette of victorian buildings, occasional shrubs growing from buildings, big ben --ar 3:1